Strážnice

 Strážnice (Straßnitz) is a town in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 5,300 inhabitants.
+The town lies near the Czech-Slovak state border, in the ethnographic region of Moravian Slovakia.
+It is located in the Lower Morava Valley near the Morava River.
+The Baťa Canal flows through the town.

+Strážnice experienced its greatest expansion in the 16th century under the rule of the Zierotin family and became one of the most important Moravian towns at that time.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The town is known for the Strážnice Castle and for an ethnographic open-air museum.

 Etymology

-The name is derived from stráž (i.e. 'guard') and refers to the original function of the castle which was built here in the 13th century.
+The name Strážnice is derived from the Czech word stráž (i.e. 'guard') and refers to the original function of the castle that was built here in the 13th century.

 Geography

 Strážnice is located about 14 km northeast of Hodonín.
 It lies in the Lower Morava Valley.
 The highest point is at 370 m above sea level.
 The Morava River flows along the northwestern border of the municipal territory.
 The Velička River flows through the northern part of Strážnice and joins the Morava just outside the territory of Strážnice.
 The Baťa Canal flows through the town, crossing the Velička.

 The southern part of Strážnice lies in the Bílé Karpaty Protected Landscape Area, even though the town does not extend into the eponymous mountain range.
 The municipal territory briefly borders Slovakia in the south.